-My laboratory is housed at the MRC Centre for Molecular Bacteriology & Infection (CMBI) at the South Kensington campus.
+My laboratory is based at the MRC Centre for Molecular Bacteriology & Infection (CMBI) at the South Kensington campus.
 We study the role of inflammasome signalling networks in host immunity and inflammation.
 I also have a Satellite Group at the Francis Crick Institute, London.

 Inflammasomes are large multimeric signalling scaffolds that activate caspase-1.
 Inflammasome activation can also require assistance from caspase-4 (also called caspase-11 in the mouse), and caspase-8.
 Together, these inflammatory caspases launch a robust host defence programme by acting on their targets.
 My laboratory studies inflammasomes in the context of infection by enteric bacterial pathogens e.g. Salmonella and pathogenic E. coli.
-We also collaborate with groups within the CMBI to study infections by pathogens such as Mycobacterium and Shigella.
+We also collaborate with groups within the CMBI to study infections by pathogens such as Mycobacterium and Shigella, and outside Imperial on pathogens such as Toxoplasma gondii.

-In addition, inflammasomes can also instigate autoinflammation associated with various modern-day diseases, including the metabolic syndrome, diabetes and cancer.
+In addition, inflammasomes can also instigate autoinflammation associated with various non-communicable diseases, including the metabolic syndrome, diabetes and cancer.
 We are also interested in investigating how natural genetic mutations can predispose individuals to inflammation.

 1. MRes in MRes Biomedical Research - Bacterial Pathogenesis and Infection